 Our Live Oak Directors are certified in music therapy for people with dementia and have the tools to provide seniors with music therapy while they are in our care.

-Take a look at photos from our Western Night event September 23, 2017
+Take a look at photos from the Cupertino Rotary Senior Luncheon December 10, 2017

 “…this program has been the best activity or way for my mother to spend her day.
 It’s provided stimulation that has resulted in her good health of mind.”